sassembla/GamenChanger/README.md

 # LocalSmartphone
- UI testing on Unity Editor as Smartphone.
+ UI testing tool on Unity Editor as Smartphone.